Last update: Aug. 22, 2019

 In case of use of Neomycin on the nipple, let it be done after the feed and wipe it out any excess of cream before the next feed.

-Be aware of false negative results of bacterial cultures obtained from febrile infants whose mothers are on antibiotics, as well as the possibility of gastroenteritis due to altered intestinal flora (Arbex 2010, Ito 1993).
+It is important to take into account possible false negative cultures in febrile infants whose mothers take antibiotics, as well as the possibility of gastroenteritis due to altered intestinal flora (Arbex 2010, Ito 1993).

 List of WHO essential medicines: compatible with breastfeeding (WHO / UNICEF 2002).